efatto/efatto/hw_ditron/readme.rst

 launched as root (this module is installed automatically with this script).
 This script create a PosBox installation of Odoo.
 After creation, to work it need to:
-    - add Guest to VirtualBox;
+    - add Guest Additions to VirtualBox;
     - share the folder /home/pi/share with the parent os (usually Windows)
-    - configure WinEcrCom with same shared folder
+    - configure WinEcrCom with the same shared folder

-Preferably configure Debian machine in VirtualBox with static IP, taking an ip far from normally used, like: auto eth0 iface eth0 inet static
+Preferably configure Debian machine in VirtualBox with static IP, taking an IP far from the ones normally used, likes: auto eth0 iface eth0 inet static
              address 192.168.0.189